US Open Golf 2018: Dustin Johnson Leads Friday; Tiger Woods, Jordan Spieth Cut

 Johnson has been about the only golfer in the field to have any sort of sustained success on the course.
 That has a fellow top-ranked player, Jordan Spieth, impressed, via PGA Tour: "Dustin Johnson is arguably the most talented player on the PGA Tour.
 He's not only a freak athlete but a freak golf athlete."

-While Johnson seemingly is in good position to win his second U.S. Open title, things can change in a hurry on this course.
+While Johnson is in good position to win his second U.S. Open title, things can change in a hurry on this course.

 What's Next?